paasmoo/tethered-by-time/diary.md

 Added new enemy type, spikes.
 Added 2 new platform tiles.
 Enemies can now also go up and down.
+Created 2 normal levels that are easy to beat.
+Created 1 boss level with win screen at the end.

 TO-DO
 ---
-Create 2 normal levels.
-Create 1 boss level. (+ win condition & win screen) Add info screen with controls & modifier info.
+Add info screen with controls & modifier info.